-During the year, \$nil (2020 - \$nil) was transferred from unrestricted funds to the AFA reserve.
+During the year, \$133 (2021 - \$nil) was transferred from AFA reserve to the unrestricted funds.

 By Motion of the Board, the Association has established an internally restricted reserve (Contingency reserve) and is required to maintain a reserve equal to three months of operations (expenditures) based on the previous fiscal year financial statements.
 The reserve is to be used but not limited to i) to move the Edmonton office should it be required, ii) to establish a presence and a location in Calgary, iii) to increase presence in rural Alberta, and iv) to set up a specialized training fund for key employees.